Mud pie: Techniques

 Digging a small hole, adding water and stirring with a stick is one method used by children to create the mud pie.
 Some choose to organize a party or event for children with creating mud pies as part of the activities.
 The benefits of making mud pies include strengthening the sense of touch and developing "true" creativity.
 Some take a more formal approach to the activity and dedicate children's play spaces to the making of mud pies.
-A mud pie kitchen can be created to make other mud play 'food'.
+A mud pie kitchen (sometimes just called mud kitchen) can be created to make other mud play 'food', these can be adapted from indoor play kitchens or appear similar, built personally or bought commercially.
 A mud center can be created in a school setting.
 Some teachers are able to incorporate art and music into mud pie-making activities during school.

 Other ingredients have been proposed, including: